Alibaba Group: Cloud computing and artificial intelligence technology

 In April 2023, Alibaba revealed its plans to release Tongyi Qianwen, a ChatGPT-like chatbot.
 Its name means "seeking an answer by asking a thousand questions".
-This AI product, which can support both English and Chinese languages, will be incorporated into the company's various business operations.
-It will initially be integrated into the messaging app, DingTalk, and the voice-activated smart speaker, Tmall Genie.
-According to Alibaba, drafting emails, creating business proposals, and converting meeting dialogues into written notes are among Tongyi Qianwen's capabilities.
-Media reported that the company has received more than 200,000 requests from businesses to join its beta testing program, from industries as varied as fintech, electronics, transport, fashion and dairy farming as of April 2023.
+The company plans use Qwen in various business operations through existing services like DingTalk and Tmall Genie.
+The company received at least 200,000 requests from various businesses to join its beta testing program.
 Alibaba is also integrating Tongyi Qianwen into a digital assistant called Tingwu.
 Tongyi Tingwu, the AI-powered assistant, can analyze multimedia content and generate a text summary from video and audio files.

-In November 2024, Alibaba unveiled QwQ-32B-Preview, a groundbreaking 32.5 billion parameter AI reasoning model that challenges OpenAI's o1 series by demonstrating superior performance on AIME and MATH benchmark.
-This innovative model, developed by Alibaba's Qwen team, can process prompts up to 32,000 words long and features a unique self-fact-checking mechanism that allows it to solve complex logic puzzles and mathematical problems.
-While impressive, the model is not without limitations, as it may unexpectedly switch languages, get stuck in reasoning loops, and struggle with common sense reasoning.
+In November 2024, QwQ-32B-Preview, a model focusing on reasoning similar to OpenAI's o1, was released under the Apache 2.0 License, although only the weights were released, not the dataset or training method.
+This model, developed by Alibaba's Qwen team, can process prompts up to 32,000 words long and features a unique self-fact-checking mechanism that allows it to solve complex logic puzzles and mathematical problems.
+The model is not without limitations, as it may unexpectedly switch languages, get stuck in reasoning loops, and struggle with common sense reasoning.
 Notably, the model is available under an Apache 2.0 license on Hugging Face, making it commercially accessible, though only certain components have been released.
 Its development comes amid growing skepticism about traditional AI scaling laws and represents a new approach to AI reasoning that involves giving models more processing time to complete tasks.

 In April 2025, Alibaba Cloud release Wan 2.1-FLF2V-14B Artificial Intelligence Video Generation Model under Apache license.